 This is a no-brainer.
 There are always artists in need of materials they can just drop onto their objects, or use as a starting point for tweaking until it looks perfect.

 There are so many different render engines and 3D Packages out today, that the need for specialized materials will stay on a high in the foreseeable future.

 A new render-engine is being developed for cinema 4d?
 Go convert or create some materials, so they can be used in this new render-engine.

 3. Make money selling Courses on Udemy

 Selling Tutorials and Courses on popular learning-platforms can be extremely lucrative.
 Just take a look at some of these people who have sold a multitude of courses.
-That particular course has over 3000 enrollments, at 10$ a pop, you do the math!
+That particular course has over 3000 enrollments, at 10$ a pop, that’s quite a sum.

 As a 3D Artist all you need is a Microphone and Cam some screen recording software and you are set.

 Go do some market research to find areas people are interested in, make a plan, structure your tutorial and sign up as a content creator.

 Ok this is a big one.
 I am not talking about 3D printing your own money, but physical 3D Printed Products that solve problems.

 Ever since 3D Printers have become affordable, the 3D Printing Industry has boomed.
 All you need are some 3D Modeling skills, a 3D Printing service or an own 3D Printer, and you can print products, 3D Characters, anything you can imagine, on your own.